 When it comes to HDB flat rentals, it’s not as simple as waving your cash at someone with a room or property to spare and asking them to be your new landlord.

 HDB flats are public housing primarily built to provide affordable homes for Singaporeans, so the rules governing activities profiteering from them – such as HDB flat rentals – are a little stricter than those for private properties.
 Not every HDB flat can be rented to tenants, and not every wannabe tenant can rent an HDB flat.

 Watch Our Video on Renting an HDB Flat

-It’s important to check your eligibility as a tenant before embarking on a HDB rental.
-HDB’s guidelines state that you can only be a tenant of a HDB flat if you are:
+It’s important to check your eligibility as a tenant before embarking on an HDB flat rental.
+HDB’s guidelines state that you can only be a tenant of an HDB flat if you are:

 - A non-citizen legally residing in Singapore with an employment pass, S pass, work permit, student pass, dependent pass, or long-term social visit pass.
 All passes must have a validity period of at least six months.

 In addition, there are further restrictions for work permit holders.
 Those in the construction, marine, and process sectors are not allowed to rent any form of HDB properties while those in the manufacturing sectors are allowed to rent rooms, but not whole flats.
 Malaysian work permit holders are exempted from this rule and are allowed to rent both rooms and whole flats no matter which sector they work in.

 The rules get even more convoluted if you are already a property owner.
 Property owners are ineligible for tenancy in HDB properties unless they:

 - Own an HDB flat that is eligible for renting out, and will rent out the flat they own within a month after attaining their tenancy.

 - Own an Executive Condominium (EC) that has already passed the five-year Minimum Occupation Period (MOP).